filecoin-project/boost/documentation/devnet.md

 3. Start the devnet

-The following command will use the lotus binaries that you built and installed above, and especially it will run `lotus-daemon` and `lotus-miner`.
+The following command will use the lotus binaries that you built and installed above, and especially it will run `lotus`, `lotus-miner` and `lotus-seed`.
 So the lotus version must match the version in boost's go.mod.
 ```
 cd boost
 ./devnet